lukasjenks/archinstallationguide/README.md

 wifi-menu for quick setup, and dhcpcd gives us quick access to the daemon of the same name should we want to use an ethernet connection during install instead.

-`pacman -S openssh linux linux-headers linux-lts linux-lts-headers linux-firmware wpa_supplicant wireless_tools dhcpcd netctl dialog`
+`pacman -S openssh linux linux-headers linux-lts linux-lts-headers linux-firmware wpa_supplicant wireless_tools dhcpcd netctl dnsmasq konsole`

 ### (31)
 Next, we must generate our locale.
 Locale represents your region.
 Open the /etc/locale.gen